How Do APIs Work?

 How to Make an API Call

-Making an API call is a bit like navigating an automated telephone system.
-Once you connect to the system, you must tell it what you’re looking for.
-In other words, you must convey your request before the menu can give you the information you seek.
-An API works the same way.
+Making an API call is similar to navigating an automated telephone system.
+Once you connect to the system, you must tell it what information you want to receive.
+So, you must convey your request before the system provides you with the information you seek.

 • HTTP Request Method